vengi-voxel/vengi/docs/Formats.md

 * `voxformat_merge`: Merge all models into one object
 * `voxformat_rgbflattenfactor`: To flatten the RGB colors when importing volumes (0-255) from RGBA or mesh based formats
 * `voxformat_qbsavelefthanded`: Save qubicle format as left handed
 * `core_colorreduction`: This can be used to tweak the color reduction by switching to a different algorithm.
-Possible values are `Octree`, `Wu` and `Median Cut`.
+Possible values are `Octree`, `Wu`, `KMeans` and `MedianCut`.
 This is useful for mesh based formats or RGBA based formats like e.g. AceOfSpades vxl.